 - Bangladesh sees few foreigners, and outside main tourist places like the Sundarbans, there is little tourist infrastructure.
 This makes things cheaper, but more difficult.

 - Not all hotels and guest houses allow foreigners to stay.
 Solo female travelers in Bangladesh can find it hard to get a room in budget places.

-- Most people are honest… but the dishonest people are incredibly dishonest.
-Always double check the price of things like bus tickets and meals, some people will try to rip you off.
+- Most people are honest… but dishonest people are incredibly dishonest.
+Always double-check the price of things like bus tickets and meals, some people will try to rip you off.

 - Rickshaw drivers, on the other hand, are very open to bargaining, and it’s easy to get a decent price for a rickshaw ride.